microsoft/FluidFramework/build-tools/packages/build-cli/src/codeCoverage/README.md

 ### Generating the coverage report on PR build

-As mentioned earlier, the PR build also uploads coverage reports as artifacts that can be used to run coverage analysis against baseline build.
-To help with this, we make use of the `getCoverageMetricsForPr` helper to generate an array of objects of the type `CoverageReport` that contains code coverage metrics corresponding to the PR.
+As mentioned earlier, the PR build also uploads coverage reports as artifacts that can be used to run coverage analysis against a baseline build.
+To help with this, we use the `getCoverageMetricsForPr` helper function to generate an array of objects of the type `CoverageReport` that contains code coverage metrics corresponding to the PR.

 ### Comparing code coverage reports